orangethirty/LEDee/README.md

 by visiting its (not yet built) page.
 You will also be able to build your own LEDee and talk with mine if you add an ethernet shield to yours.
-Just make sure you dont name you don't use the same name of my LEDee, because it could cause future potential problems.
+Just make sure you don't use the same name of my LEDee, because it could cause future potential problems.
 This functionality is planned, but not yet developed.